Know thy opponent.

 A little more from Roger…

-It clearly effected his mind.
-We never know the internal dialogue that goes on inside a player’s mind, but it plays a pivotal role in the outcome of the match.
-Not knowing Donskoy’s patterns of play, his tendencies, his favorite spots, really played havoc in Roger’s mind.
+It clearly affected his mind.
+We never know the internal dialogue that goes on inside a player’s mind, but it plays a pivotal role in the match’s outcome.
+Not knowing Donskoy’s patterns of play, his tendencies, and his favorite spots really played havoc in Roger’s mind.

 Always look on the bright side.
 Always look for the positives in a loss.
 Don’t be devastated.
-Let the losses go as quickly as you can, and focus on all that is good with your game.
+Let the losses go as quickly as possible, and focus on all that is good with your game.

 It is OK.
 In fact, it’s a great lesson for all of us.
 Even if we have the toolset of a Roger Federer, it’s still not enough.
-It’s still important to know as much about the opponent as you possibly can.
+It’s still important to know as much about the opponent as possible.

 LESSON: You are the second most important person on a tennis court.